ReiyaItatani/MotionMatchingWithCollisionAvoidance/README.md

 ## Post-Installation Setup

 After installing the Collision Avoidance package, a new window titled **'Collision Avoidance'** will appear in the Unity Editor.
-This window includes several features:
+Click on **'AvatarCreatorCorridor'** window includes several features:

 - **Create Field**: Initialize your scene's layout.
   - **With Wall**